 Updates to the customer’s lifecycle stage (most of my clients use “Adoption”)

 Record of the date in which the onboarding has been completed

 If possible, monitor data patterns during the onboarding process to help identify when anything goes wrong as early as possible.
 Include billing, survey results, usage, support tickets, engagement with your email campaigns, etc. Note that if your customer displays leading indicators of churn risk, automated messages will only make everything worse.
 In such cases, engaging in person is a much more effective approach.

 Adoption and Expansion Playbooks

-Seamless experience of your products and services is always important, whether your client is strategic or small.
-In fact, it is vital to cater to different users personas.
+The seamless experience of your products and services is always important, whether your client is strategic or small.
+In fact, it is vital to cater to different user personas.
 Many customers go online to do some research before they implement a new feature or try a new use case.
 When searching for information about your solution, your clients expect fast and straightforward answers to their questions regarding features, use cases, etc. If that information is not easily available to them, it might turn the customer away.
 With technology like in-app messages, you can be available for all your users and be more responsive and timely about answering their questions.
 In the end, it is about engaging with the customer enabling them to get the answers they need to increase adoption.